apitoolkit/testkit/README.md

     equals: $.resp.body.json[0].task, "run tests"
 ```

-The `.json` tells api-workflows to convert the response into JSON format.
+The `.json` tells `testkit` to convert the response into JSON format.
 This allows you to access properties of the response JSON using JSONPath expressions.

 In the above example, we have defined three assertions: